strider616/setlist-tableau/README.md

 # setlist-tableau
-Setlist Data Connector for Tableau
+Setlist Data Connector for Tableau - provided I can get it working